Don’t Let Your Customers Leave! Tips To Prevent Shopping Cart Abandonment

 8. Website errors or crashes

-Besides interrupting the checkout process, errors or crashes on the site will lose the customers trust.
+Besides interrupting the checkout process, errors or crashes on the website will lose the customers trust.
 Website errors, crashes, and load times are major deterrents to completing purchase.

 SOLUTION: PERFORM REGULAR CHECKS AND KEEP THINGS UP TO DATE

-Keeping your site up to date will increase security and help eliminate potential errors.
-You can check site speed through a number of free services, such as Google Pagespeed Insights.
-If your site runs smoothly, customers can checkout with ease.
+Keeping your website up to date will increase security and help eliminate potential errors.
+You can check website speed through a number of free services, such as Google Pagespeed Insights.
+If your website runs smoothly, customers can checkout with ease.